 State of North Carolina Range Safety

-To visit, however, a shooting range by yourself, you would need to be at least 18 years old, or 9-17 years old if accompanied by a parent or legal guardian.
-Make sure you register with the range personnel or the range officer in order to be sure, before proceeding directly to the firing line.
+To visit a shooting range by yourself, you must be at least 18 years old or 9-17 years old if accompanied by a parent or legal guardian.
+Make sure you register with the range personnel or the range officer to be sure, before proceeding directly to the firing line.

 To visit a range to shoot, the minimum age is 21 years or older, 16 years for a shotgun or rifle, and 18 years for a handgun.
 Again, call the range to check.